via FEAST OF TRUMPETS (in Hebrew: YOM TERUAH / ROSH HA SHANAH) – (Original Birth)

-These are the SYMBOLIC Traditional Foods amongst others on which we say the BRACHA/Blessing and then eat in commemoration of Rosh Ha Shanah/Yom Teruah.
+These are the SYMBOLIC Traditional Foods amongst others to use for the Seder.
+We say the BRACHA/Blessing and then eat in commemoration of Rosh Ha Shanah a.k.a Yom Teruah.
 We eat them as a symbol of wishing ourselves a SWEET NEW YEAR!

-You still have the whole of Sunday before sun-down to gather some or all of the items/ the main items if you haven’t already.
+You still have Sunday before sun-down to quickly gather some or all of the items/ the main items if you haven’t already.

 ‘NEW LIFE’ (in summary)

 Additionally, the number 8 denotes “a new order or creation, and man’s true ‘born again’ event when he is resurrected from the dead into eternal life.”